-► Manual / Mechanical
+Manual / Mechanical

-Where populations of mouseear hawkweed were found mixed

-with grasses and other vegetation, evaluations of manual control over three seasons showed a zero percent effectiveness rate.
-All sites still had significant infestations.
-Where small, isolated patches of plants (a foot or less in diameter) are located in bare areas on loose, gravelly soils, careful digging and bagging of plants can be effective.
+Where populations of orange hawkweed are found mixed with grasses and other vegetation, manual control is very difficult because plants are hard to find until they become solid masses.
+Careful digging and bagging can be effective if there are only a few plants-10 to 12 if difficult to find, more if the surrounding vegetation is short and sparse or where small, isolated patches (a foot or less in diameter) are located in bare areas on loose, gravelly soils.
 Be sure to monitor sites for several seasons.

-▶ Biological
+Biological

 There are currently no known biocontrol agents for use on hawkweeds in the United States.
-Since there are many native, non-invasive hawkweed species as well, it seems unlikely that insects or pathogens will be discovered that would be effective on noxious strains without causing damage to native varieties as well.
+Since there are many native, non-invasive hawkweed species as well, it seems unlikely that insects or pathogens will be discovered that would be effective on noxious strains without causing damage to native varieties.

-▶ Chemical
+Chemical

-Spot spraying with triclopyr (example: Ortho Weed B Gon "Chickweed, Clover and Oxalis Killer") is effective in controlling mouseear hawkweed.
+Spot spraying with triclopyr (example: Ortho Weed B Gon "Chickweed, Clover and Oxalis Killer") is effective in controlling orange hawkweed.
 Triclopyr is a selective herbicide that will not kill grass when used according to label instructions, but may damage or kill other broadleaf plants.
 Triclopyr products are rated as "moderate in hazard" by Thurston County's pesticide review process because broadcast applications of triclopyr at greater than 2 lbs of active ingredient per acre can result in contaminating the food supply for birds and small animals.
 Since this prescription recommends only spraying individual plants or small patches, the risk to birds and small animals is greatly reduced.